zrdzn/finance/README.md

 - A Vault is a central place for managing:
     - Members
     - Transactions
+    - Recurring transactions
     - Products
     - Categories
 - Users can create multiple vaults and automatically become members with owner roles

 ### Products and Categories
-- Create and manage products and categories for easy reuse when adding payment records
+- Create and manage products and categories for easy reuse when adding transaction records
 - Each product that has assigned category will have a label next to its name

 ### Transactions
 - Create detailed transactions, with the ability to:
-    - Specify description, currency, payment method and type of transaction
+    - Specify description, currency, transaction method and type of transaction
     - Add existing products to transactions
     - Manage existing transactions
 - Schedule recurring transactions to automate transactions

-#### Export Transactions to .CSV File
+#### Export Transactions
 - Easily export transactions to a .CSV file for offline access and analysis

+#### Import Transactions
+- Import transactions from a .CSV file to quickly add multiple transactions by mapping columns to fields

 ### Statistics and Reporting
 - View various statistics, including: